yume-chan/ya-webadb/libraries/scrcpy/README.md

 Requires a `ReadableStream<Uint8Array>` that reads from the video socket, preserving packet boundaries.

+**NOTE:** Because this package uses `web-streams-polyfill` NPM package's Web Streams API implementation, the provided `ReadableStream` must also be from `web-streams-polyfill` (or another polyfill that doesn't check object prototype when piping).

 ```ts
 import { ScrcpyOptions1_24, ScrcpyVideoStreamPacket } from '@yume-chan/scrcpy';